 Google’s new cloud computer, actually a lightweight laptop, comes out this week.
-The idea is that your applications and data all live on Google’s servers.
-You just take this cheap little device around and work, communicate and collaborate whenever and wherever you want.
-I think it will be a hit, especially if third parties are allowed to write apps for it.
-Undoubtedly the Chrome OS will need some time to mature, but this could be very big, especially for schools, small businesses and those on the other side of the “digital divide.”
+Your applications and data live on Google’s servers.
+You just take this cheap little device with you to work, communicate, and collaborate whenever and wherever you want.
+There’s lots of potential, especially if third parties are allowed to write apps for it.
+The Chrome OS will certainly mature.
+Schools, small businesses, and those on the other side of the “digital divide” can especially benefit.

 … something like Google Glass or whatever Microsoft is working on could end up replacing the smartphone as the dominant way people access the Internet and connect with others.
 First off: something has to.
 Disruption is inevitable.
 Secondly: The trend is obvious.
 Computers have been getting smaller and closer to our faces since their very beginning.
 First, they were in big rooms, then they sat on desktops, then they sat on our laps, and now they’re in our palms.
 Next, they’ll be on our faces.
 (Eventually, they’ll be in our brains.)